Key Moments From Trump’s Candid Conversation With Joe Rogan

 In a nearly three-hour interview, Trump talked about tax cuts, election integrity, and the perils of the presidency as he ramps up his 2024 campaign.

-Former President Donald Trump sat down with podcast host Joe Rogan on Friday for a nearly three-hour interview.
-Trump candidly spoke on a wide array of topics.
+Former President Donald Trump sat down with podcast host Joe Rogan on Oct.
+25 for a nearly three-hour interview in which the Republican nominee spoke candidly on a wide array of topics.

-The episode, recorded in Austin, Texas, and published Friday night, had already been viewed by three million viewers within four hours on YouTube, where there are 17.6 million subscribers to “The Joe Rogan Experience.”
-Spotify has another 14.5 million subscribers to the podcast.
+The episode, recorded in Austin, Texas, and published on the night of Oct.
+25, was viewed more than 10 million times within the first 24 hours on YouTube, where “The Joe Rogan Experience” has 17.6 million subscribers.
+The show has another 14.5 million subscribers on Spotify.

 In the freewheeling conversation, Trump began by reflecting on his years as a businessman and reality TV host on “The Apprentice” before entering politics in 2015.
 Until then, his engagement with politics, during a time when he was a Democrat, had been as a donor, he said.

-Trump described his early days in the White House—which he described as a hallowed place—as a “surreal experience,” but said that feeling wore off with time and it simply became a place he lived.
+Trump recalled his early days in the White House—which he described as a hallowed place—as a “surreal experience,” but said that the feeling wore off with time and it simply became a place in which he lived.

-Rogan and Trump discussed the two assassination attempts on the Republican presidential nominee in the last three months.
+Rogan and Trump discussed the two assassination attempts on the Republican presidential nominee in the past three months.

 “Being president is a very dangerous business,” Trump said.

-Rogan suggested the mainstream media was quick to move on from the topic of his assassination attempts because Trump was the target.
-During the conversation, he said he would open up all of the JFK assassination files.
+Rogan suggested the mainstream media were quick to move on from the topic of his assassination attempts because Trump was the target.
+During the conversation, Trump said he would open up all of the JFK assassination files, if reelected.

 Trump also commented on pop culture, lamenting a shift in public sentiment once he ran for office.
 He said, “Everyone used to love me,” referencing Whoopi Goldberg and other celebrities.